-- I. The following sanctions may be imposed upon any student that has been found responsible for a violation of The Conduct Code.
+- I. The following sanctions may be imposed upon any student that has been found responsible for a violation of The Code.
 Sanctions shall be issued in a progressive fashion. - A. Warning: A written warning will be issued and placed into the student file.
 Continuation or repetition of inappropriate conduct may be cause for more severe student conduct action.
-A warning remains in effect for one academic year. - B. Suspension: A student can be suspended from class or school grounds for a period of 1-5 school days. - C. Probation Conference: A Hearing Panel shall outline terms and condition under which student(s) can return. - D. Expulsion: Student will be held responsible for replacing damage at his/her own cost, if applicable. - 2.
-In each case in which a Hearing Panel determines that a student has violated The Conduct Code, the sanction(s) shall be determined and imposed by the same Hearing Panel.
-The Director of Education shall be responsible for recommending sanctions and for ensuring that sanctions imposed are consistent with the violation and sanctions imposed for similar violations.
+A warning remains in effect for one academic year. - B. Suspension: A student can be suspended from class or school grounds for a period of 1-5 days' school days. - C. Probation Conference: A conduct Committee shall outline terms and condition under which student(s) can return. - D. Expulsion: Student will be held responsible for replacing damage at his/her own cost, if applicable. - E. Rehabilitation: Can be sanctioned in addition to, or community service, counseling, educational assignments. - 2.
+In each case in which a Student Conduct Body determines that a student has violated The Code, the sanction(s) shall be determined and imposed by the same Student Conduct Body.
+The Student Conduct Administrator shall be responsible for recommending sanctions to the Hearing Panel and for ensuring that sanctions imposed by the Hearing Panel and Conduct Officers are consistent with the violation and sanctions imposed for similar violations.